Can a Sunburn Cause Hair Loss?

 2. Impact on Hair Follicle Stem Cells

 Topically applied nano-zinc oxide (nZnO), commonly used in sunscreens, has been shown in lab studies to accumulate in hair follicles at high exposure levels.
 This buildup may trigger apoptosis (programmed cell death) in follicle stem cells, potentially disrupting their ability to regenerate hair.
 While low, topical doses are generally considered safe for daily use, we recommend opting for non-nano zinc oxide when possible, especially for those focused on long-term scalp health.
+Not all sunscreens are created equal, so choosing the right product is important for optimal scalp protection.

 3. Neuropathic Effects on the Scalp